 As influencer marketing programs continue to advance, there are more and more tools available to help brands automate and streamline their processes.
 These typically fall into three categories: sourcing tools, management tools and solutions that focus on auditing and ROI measurement.
 Suppose a brand can only select one type of platform.
 In that case, we recommend focusing on an influencer marketing platform with a robust suite of tools in the influencer measurement and ROI analysis space, as this will have the most impact on revenue in the long-term.

 We recommend selecting an influencer marketing platform that has a strong focus on post-campaign analysis and ROI measurement, as this will help you fine-tune and scale your influencer marketing program.
 The sourcing and management components of the influencer marketing funnel can be more easily covered using native tools and a basic CRM versus post-campaign analysis, which is extremely difficult to do manually.

 It depends on your campaign goals.
 Are you a new brand looking to build awareness?
 Followers gained might be the best metric for your goals.
 Reach is a great way to understand how many people are seeing your content.
 And for a general, well-rounded metric, we recommend EMV.
-For more information about influencer metrics, check out The 2021 Influencer Marketing Guide: How to Source, Optimize, and Measure Creator Content.
+For more information about influencer metrics, check out our Influencer Marketing Playbook: How to Source, Optimize, and Measure Creator Content.